DEMCON/twincat-tools/README.md

 ## Auto Formatter

-Use this to make consistent use of spaces/tabs.
+Use this to make consistent use of whitespace.
 Visual Studio with PLC doesn't do a lot of the things that other IDEs do, like removing trailing whitespace and making consistent usage of spaces / tabs.
 This tool is meant to supplement this.